 Russia's Syria strike zone

-A general view shows the damage at a camp for internally displaced people after it was hit by what activists said were air strikes carried out last week by the Russian air force, in the town of Kafr Nabuda in Hama province in western Syria January 4,...more

-Men ride a motorcycle in a site hit by what activists said were airstrikes carried out by the Russian air force in the rebel-controlled area of Maaret al-Numan town in Idlib province, Syria October 24, 2015.
-REUTERS/Khalil Ashawi

-Produce are covered in dust as people inspect a site hit by what activists said were airstrikes carried out by the Russian air force on a busy market place in the town of Ariha, in Idlib province, Syria November 29, 2015.
-REUTERS/Ammar Abdullah
+A man carries a child that survived from under debris in a site hit by what activists said were airstrikes carried out by the Russian air force in the town of Douma, eastern Ghouta in Damascus, Syria, January 10, 2016.
+REUTERS/Bassam Khabieh

-A man walks with boys inside a damaged school after it was hit yesterday by what activists said were air strikes carried out by the Russian air force in Jerjnaz town in Idlib province, Syria December 27, 2015.
-REUTERS/Khalil Ashawi

 Residents toss belongings from a damaged building from what activists said were airstrikes carried out by the Russian air force in Nawa city, Deraa, Syria, November 21, 2015.
 REUTERS/Alaa Al-Faqir